mananpatel320/anymatrixsolver/README.md

 NOTE:Please input n x (n+1) order matrices only. (where n<100)
      (exp.
 2x3 or 3x4 or 4x5 or 5x6 etc. order matrices are only valid).
-     Also the system of equations must have a solution in order for the program to work.
+     The system of equations should neither be underdetermined nor overdetermined. i.e the number of unknowns should be equal to number of equations in system.